 With WebStorm, you can test RESTful Web services.
 WebStorm provides facilities to emulate interaction with a WebService by composing and running requests, as if you were the application that actually calls the service.
-In addition to this, you can create, save, edit, and remove cookies, both received through responses and created manually.
-The name and value of a cookie is automatically included in each request to the URL address that matches the domain and path specified for the cookie, provided that the expiry date has not been reached.

 There are two main use cases when you need to compose and run requests to a RESTful Web service: